-Labor Day is always celebrated on the first Monday of September.
-This year, it falls on Monday, Sept.
-5.
+Labor Day always falls on the first Monday of September and this year the holiday lands on Monday, Sept.
+4, 2023.

 Why do we celebrate Labor Day?